kubevela/kubevela/docs/en/concepts.md

             image: "fluentd"
 ```

-The design of `Application` adopts Open Application Model (OAM).
+The design of `Application` is based on Open Application Model (OAM), we will explain it detail in below.

+> Note that *Appfile* as a developer tool is designed to be a "superset" of *Application*.
+For example, the `build` section is *Appfile* specific.

-### Workload Type
+### Workload Types

-For each of the components, its `.type` field represents the runtime characteristic of its workload (i.e. workload type) and `.settings` claims the configurations to initialize its workload instance.
+For each of the components in `Application`, its `.type` field represents the runtime characteristic of its workload (i.e. workload type) and `.settings` claims the configurations to initialize its workload instance.
 Some typical workload types are *Long Running Web Service* or *One-time Off Task*.

-### Trait
+### Traits

 Optionally, each component has a `.traits` section that augments its workload instance with operational behaviors such as load balancing policy, network ingress routing, auto-scaling policies, or upgrade strategies, etc. Its `.name` field references the specific trait definition, and `.properties` sets detailed configuration values of the given trait.